2018 Kerala floods: Immediate drought after the flood

 A few days after receiving one of the highest rainfalls in century, Kerala was caught under the threat of severe drought.
-Water level in wells, ponds and rivers have recorded lowest levels and some wells even collapsed.
-Chief minister Pinarayi Vijayan has directed the State council for Science, Technology & Environment to carry out studies on the phenomenon after floods across the state and suggest possible solutions to the problem.
+Water level in wells, ponds and rivers recorded lowest levels and some wells even collapsed.
+Chief minister Pinarayi Vijayan directed the state council for Science, Technology & Environment to carry out studies on the phenomenon after floods across the state, and suggest possible solutions to the problem.

 A.B.
-Anita, executive director, Centre for Water Resource Development Management (CWRDM), an autonomous research institution under the State government, said heavy run-off of the top soil in the upland areas and the siltation in the rivers were the reasons for the falling water level.
-The top soil in the hills and upland areas had been removed in the flash floods to a depth of up to two metres in many places.
+Anita, executive director of the Centre for Water Resource Development Management (CWRDM), an autonomous research institution under the State government, said heavy run-off of the top soil in the upland areas and the siltation in the rivers were the reasons for the falling water level.
+The top soil in the hills and upland areas were removed in the flash floods to a depth of up to two metres in many places.
 As the top soil was shaved off, it ruined the hills' capacity to sponge in rainwater, she said.
 Ms. Anita cited ecological destruction caused by deforestation, harmful land use in the upland areas and sand mining in the streams and rivers as having contributed to the top soil run-off and siltation.
 This was exacerbated by the impact of climate change at the macro level.

 Echoing her views, experts at the National Institute of Technology, Calicut, (NIT-C) said it was usual for the water level in the rivers and domestic wells to fall after fluvial floods.
 "Normally, a river flows through the sand of its own bearing till the mouth.
 However, this time the discharge has been full, taking the sand and the rocks in the youth-stage along with the floods.
 So the water level in the rivers comes down.
-And when the river water level is reduced, the groundwater table also does not get replenished since the rivers and groundwater table are connected," said K. Saseendran, geologist and professor at the NIT-C.
+And when the river water level is reduced, the groundwater table also does not get replenished since the rivers and groundwater table are connected," said K. Saseendran a geologist and professor at the NIT-C.

+In popular culture

+In April 2023, the Malayalam-language survival thriller film 2018: Everyone is a hero, which is based on the 2018 Kerala floods was released.